 Co-chair and Founder, The Leadership Council for Women in National Security

 The I/WE Executive Circle plays a key leadership role in the network and engages with the Elliott School through philanthropic support for women’s student scholarships, participation in annual meetings and events, and the development of programming.
 Executive Circle members commit to a three-year membership term at this level with an annual gift of $5,000 for three years.

-The I/WE Leadership Circle engages with the Elliott School through philanthropic support for women’s student scholarships and participation in events and programming.
+The I/WE Leadership Circle engages with the Elliott School through philanthropic support for women’s student scholarships and participation in events and programming, including opportunities for intimate gatherings with women leaders and speakers.
 Leadership Circle members commit to a two-year membership term at this level with an annual gift of $2,500 for two years.